 Microsoft continues to grow and scale at a significant speed, and they are really close to hitting that 100,000 engineers mark.
-That means, on average, they onboard 900-1,200 new engineers each month.
-We’re still trying to wrap our heads around that!
+That means, on average, they onboard 900-1,200 new engineers each month, which translates to 200-300 new hires across the organization around the globe on a weekly basis.
+We’re still trying to wrap our heads around that.

-Swati Doshi, a Principal Technical Product Manager, walks us through what Microsoft’s Learning & Insights Team is working on to up-level onboarding, ensuring new hires receive the best possible ‘Welcome to Microsoft’ experience without feeling overwhelmed.
+Swati Doshi, a principal engineering manager, walks us through what Microsoft’s Learning & Insights Team is working on to uplevel onboarding, ensuring new hires receive the best possible ‘Welcome to Microsoft’ experience without feeling overwhelmed.

 Managing layers of onboarding is hard

-Onboarding happens at many different levels; each department has its own programs, with some parts owned by HR.
+Onboarding happens at many different levels; some parts are owned by HR, and each department has its own programs.
 Even within the departments, individual teams have different ways of welcoming new hires.
 The challenge boils down to this: a lot of people are involved and efforts are widespread.
-In tackling this, Swati’s and her team developed an Onboarding Program Maturity Model, and piloted the program recently.
-The framework’s aim is to provide a common means of assessing all of the onboarding programs at Microsoft using defined standards, terminology, and guidelines.
+In tackling this, Swati’s and her team developed a Program Maturity Model.
+The framework’s aim is to provide a common means of assessing all of the programs at Microsoft including defined standards, terminology, and guidelines.

 Looking closer at program elements

-While consciously ensuring there is room for customization, program owners are encouraged to look at each of the program elements to gauge what’s working well—and what’s not.
+While there aren’t any hard and fast rules, program managers are encouraged to look at each of the program elements to gauge what’s working well—and what’s not.
 How long is your program?
 Is there a defined structure or is it more ad hoc?
-Do you have a support system for you new-hires such as a buddy?
+Do you have a buddy system to support new-hires?
 What tasks could be automated and when would that make most sense?
-Are you providing appropriate guidance to new hires based on their experience level?
-Ultimately, the more program owners stress test their programs, the better decisions they can make about evolving them.
+Ultimately, the more program managers stress test their programs, the better decisions they can make about evolving them.

 In pursuit of being world-class: metrics and measurements

-Going beyond setting things up, program owners should also be answering what success looks like.
-Are trainings being assessed and programs being updated based on the responses ?
+Going beyond setting things up, program managers should also be answering what success looks like.
+Are tools being adopted faster?
 Has speed-to-productivity increased?
-While it’s hard to be 100% sure from day 1 groups should be committed to getting this data and improving these numbers—even if they’re incremental gains.
+Perhaps it’s hard to be 100% sure from day 1 but most orgs should be committed to improving these numbers—even if they’re incremental gains.

 Don’t forget the ‘when’ and ‘how’ around content

-The right content will vary team to team.
-Each team will have a better handle on what domain expertise to share; however, Swati encourages program owners to focus on Delivery Timing and Delivery Vehicles.
+The right content will vary team by team.
+Each team will have a better handle on what domain expertise to share; however, Swati encourages program managers to focus on Delivery Timing and Delivery Vehicles.
 These are questions worth asking: does the new-hire need to know all of this now?
-Is this content best shared online or should it be in-person?
+What is this content best shared online or should it be in-person?
 Said differently, the intentionality behind what seemingly are simple decisions can make a world of difference.

 Emerging patterns at Microsoft